Skip to content

 Mobile-First Web Design: Why Your Merseyside Business Can’t Afford to Wait

-In 2025, if your Merseyside business website isn’t optimized for mobile devices, you’re not just losing customers,you’re actively pushing them toward your competitors.
-With mobile devices accounting for over 60% of all UK web traffic, mobile-first design has shifted from a nice-to-have feature to an absolute business necessity.
+If your Merseyside business website isn’t built for mobile devices, you’re not just losing customers, you’re actively pushing them toward your competitors.
+With most UK web traffic now coming from a phone, mobile-first design has gone from a nice-to-have to something your business needs.

 🚀 Key Takeaways

-• Over 60% of all UK web traffic now comes from mobile devices, meaning your mobile site is your true primary site.
+• Most UK web traffic now comes from phones, which makes your mobile site your real main site.

 • Google uses Mobile-First Indexing.
 A slow mobile site directly kills your Google search ranking across all devices.